Nisha Katona: Career

 On 1 January 2022, Katona was appointed chancellor of Liverpool John Moores University.
 She is the first alumna of the university to become chancellor and replaces Sir Brian Leveson who became emeritus chancellor.

 In July 2021, Katona was selected to join the newly formed Hospitality Council, a team of leading industry experts assembled to deliver the government’s Hospitality Strategy.
 The strategy aims to help hospitality firms to re-open, recover and become more resilient following the COVID pandemic.

-Earlier life

-Katona grew up in Ormskirk.
-She studied at Scarisbrick Hall School and then read law at Liverpool John Moores University, where she met her future husband, Zoltán Katona.
-She qualified as a barrister at the Inns of Court School of Law in 1996, and is a member of Lincoln's Inn.